-Oil and natural gas prices are expected to remain volatile for the near future because of market uncertainties over the supply and the demand of these commodities due to the current state of the world economies, increased growth of shale oil production in the United States, OPEC actions, political uncertainties, sanctions imposed on certain oil producing nations by other countries and ongoing credit and liquidity concerns.
 Volatile oil and natural gas prices make it difficult to estimate the value of producing properties for acquisitions and often cause disruption in the market for oil and natural gas producing properties, as buyers and sellers have difficulty agreeing on such value.
 Price volatility also makes it difficult to budget for, and project the return on, acquisitions and development and exploitation projects.

-Weakness in the Oil and Natural Gas Industry
+Weakness and Volatility in the Oil and Natural Gas Industry

-Recent market events and conditions, including global excess oil and natural gas supply, recent actions taken by the OPEC, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, isolationist trade policies, increased U.S. shale production, sovereign debt levels and political upheavals in various countries have caused significant weakness and volatility in commodity prices.
+Market events and conditions, including global excess oil and natural gas supply, recent actions taken by OPEC and Russia, sanctions against Iran and Venezuela, slowing growth in China and emerging economies, weakening global relationships, conflict between the U.S. and Iran, isolationist and punitive trade policies, U.S. shale production, sovereign debt levels and political upheavals in various countries including growing anti-fossil fuel sentiment, have caused significant volatility in commodity prices.
 See "Political Uncertainty" in these Risk Factors.
-These events and conditions have caused a significant decrease in the valuation of oil and natural gas companies and a decrease in confidence in the oil and natural gas industry.
+These events and conditions have caused a significant reduction in the valuation of oil and natural gas companies and a decrease in confidence in the oil and natural gas industry.
 These difficulties have been exacerbated in Canada by political and other actions resulting in uncertainty surrounding regulatory, tax, royalty changes and environmental regulation.
-See "Industry Conditions - Royalties and Incentives", "Industry Conditions - Regulatory Authorities and Environmental Regulation" and "Industry Conditions - Regulatory Authorities and Environmental Regulation - Climate Change Regulation".
-In addition, the inability to get the necessary approvals to build pipelines, liquid natural gas ("LNG") plants and other facilities to provide better access to markets for the oil and natural gas industry in Western Canada has led to additional downward price pressure on oil and natural gas produced in Western Canada and uncertainty and reduced confidence in the oil and natural gas industry in Western Canada.
+See "Royalties and Incentives", "Regulatory Authorities and Environmental Regulation" and "Climate Change Regulation" in these Risk Factors.
+In addition, the difficulties encountered by midstream proponents to obtain the necessary approvals on a timely basis to build pipelines, liquefied natural gas plants and other facilities to provide better access to markets for the oil and natural gas industry in Western Canada has led to additional downward price pressure on oil and natural gas produced in Western Canada.
+The resulting price differential between Western Canadian Select crude oil, and Brent and West Texas Intermediate crude oil has created uncertainty and reduced confidence in the oil and natural gas industry in Western Canada.
 See "Industry Conditions - Transportation Constraints and Market Access".